How I treat Logo

 • Patients with BCR-ABL translocations are excluded.

-• Difference between CEL-NOS and hypereosinophilic syndrome is- CEL-NOS is a clonal disorder, i.e. cytogenetic abnormality is present or they have raised blast count (>2% in PB and >5% in BM).
+• Difference between CEL-NOS and hypereosinophilic syndrome is- CEL-NOS is a clonal disorder, i.e. cytogenetic abnormality is present or they have abnormal bone marrow morphology.

-• Definition of Idiopathic HES: It is unexplained elevation of peripheral blood eosinophils (>1500/cmm) for more than 6 months associated with end organ damage (Proliferation in this case is not clonal)
+• Definition of Idiopathic HES: It is unexplained elevation of peripheral blood eosinophils (>1500/cmm) for more than 4 weeks associated with end organ damage (Proliferation in this case is not clonal/ secondary)

-• Definition of Idiopathic hypereosiniphilia: It is same as above, but there is no end organ damage.
+• Definition of Idiopathic hypereosiniphilia (Hypereosinophilia of uncertain significance): It is same as above, but there is no end organ damage.

 Epidemiology: